xunilrj/sandbox/sources/haskellcpp/readme.md

     auto just2 = fmap(static_cast<fmapArg1<int,int>>([](int x){return x+1;}), just1);
     std::cout << std::get<0>(just2);

 off course the solution have totally degenerated the code.
-So is tehre anything we can do?
+So is there anything we can do?

+to be continued...